SalomePlatform/adao/doc/reference.rst

 **BackgroundError**
     *Required command*.
 This indicates the background error covariance matrix, previously noted as :math:`\mathbf{B}`.
-It is defined as a "*Matrix*" type object, that is, given either as a string or as a script.
+It is defined as a "*Matrix*" type object, a "*ScalarSparseMatrix*" type object, or a "*DiagonalSparseMatrix*" type object, that is, given either as a string or as a script.

 **ControlInput**
     *Optional command*.
 This indicates the control vector used to force the